roomorama/RMMapper/README.md

 Setup
 ========
 You can drag the RMMapper folder to your project.
+This library must be ARC enabled.

 Usage
 =====